 Fine motor skills can be defined as small muscle movements that occur in the fingers and hands in coordination with the eyes with the intent to perform a task.
-Improving these muscle movements can be extremely important for the physically challenged child.
+Improving these muscle movements can be extremely important for the child with physical development needs.
 Grasping, reaching and manipulating objects with the hands are good ways to increase fine motor skills.
 The following toys develop fine motor skills and are fun to use.